Feeling nervous about getting a root canal? Don’t Worry!

 What is it?

-Your teeth may be quite hard on the outside but on the inside, they are very soft and hold what’s called a pulp chamber.
+Your teeth may be quite hard on the outside, but on the inside, they are very soft and hold what’s called a pulp chamber.
 The pulp chamber is home to a nerve that can become infected or inflamed, causing a toothache.
 If this happens, a root canal procedure is required.
 A root canal removes the infected or inflamed nerve and re-fills the pulp chamber with a sealing material.

 This procedure prevents the spread of infection and protects it from future re-infection.
-If an infected tooth is left untreated, the tissue around it could become infected or abscessed, which may lead to removal of the tooth.
+If an infected tooth is left untreated, the tissue around it could become infected or abscessed, which may lead to the removal of the tooth.